 So many strains contain beta-caryophyllene that most cannabis consumers are probably familiar.
 With a spicy, earthy aroma that many describe as smelling like cracked pepper, beta-caryophyllene is high in cannabis strains such as Canna Cake, Super Sour, and Sour Diesel.

 Current scientific studies have been conducted with isolated beta-caryophyllene, often in higher doses than what may be reasonably consumed with a beta-caryophyllene-rich cannabis strain.
-As such, it’s still unclear how much or little of the terpene needs to be used to reach its therapeutic target.
+As such, it’s still unclear how much or little of the terpene needs to be used to reach its target.

 That said, beta-caryophyllene’s ability to reach CB2 receptors may indicate a greater influence on the endocannabinoid system than other terpenes that do not act as an atypical cannabinoid [1].